renuo/applications-setup-guide/google_apis.md

 # Google APIs

 * If you need Google APIs in your project (e. g.
-Google Maps) proceed to the [Google Cloud Console](https://console.cloud.google.com).
+Google Maps) proceed to the [Google Cloud Console](https://console.cloud.google.com) using the google@renuo.ch account.
 * Create a project named `[project-name]` under the renuo.ch organisation and use that project for all your environments.
 * Attach the _wg-operations_ billing account
 * Choose the correct resource folder